 Houston is a tiny city located in the state of Minnesota.
-With a population of 996 people and just one neighborhood, Houston is the 397th largest community in Minnesota.
-Houston has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 983 people and just one neighborhood, Houston is the 397th largest community in Minnesota.
+Much of the housing stock in Houston was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities, Houston isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Houston are a mix of both white- and blue-collar jobs.
 Overall, Houston is a city of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Houston who work in sales jobs (11.05%), healthcare (9.92%), and teaching (8.50%).